BestTimesToVisit.com Logo

 Algiers Metro

-The Algiers Metro is a modern and efficient way to navigate the city, particularly useful for reaching areas outside the immediate Casbah vicinity.
-It's clean, air-conditioned, and a great escape from the heat and hustle.
+The Algiers Metro is a modern and efficient way to navigate the city, particularly useful for reaching areas outside the immediate Casbah vicinity but still connected to its periphery.
+It's clean, air-conditioned, and a great escape from the heat and traffic.

-Cost:Approximately 50-100 Algerian Dinars (DZD) per ride, depending on the distance.
+Cost:Approximately 50-100 DZD per ride, depending on the distance.

 Petit Taxis (White Taxis)

-Cost:Negotiate the fare *before* you get in, or insist on the meter.
-A typical short ride within the city might cost 300-800 DZD.
-Longer trips to the airport or suburbs will be more.
+Cost:Negotiate the fare *before* you get in, or insist on the meter if the driver agrees to use it.
+Expect to pay anywhere from 300-1000+ DZD depending on the distance and time of day.
+Longer trips to/from the airport will be more.

-Tip:Always agree on a price beforehand, as meters are not always used or may be 'broken.'
+Tip:Always agree on a price beforehand to avoid disputes.
 Have your destination written down in Arabic or French if your French isn't fluent, as not all drivers speak English.
-Be aware that some drivers may try to overcharge tourists; a quick check of typical fares on local forums can help.
+Be aware that during peak hours, traffic can be intense, significantly increasing travel time and cost.

 Grand Taxis (Shared Taxis)

-Cost:Fares are per person and significantly cheaper than petit taxis, often around 100-300 DZD for inter-city routes.
+Cost:Fares are per person and are significantly cheaper than petit taxis, usually around 100-200 DZD for inter-city routes.

 Cost:Free!